BSN-Spartan/NC-PolygonEdge/README.md

 # Introduction

 A Non-Cryptocurrency Public Chain is a transformed public chain framework based on an existing public chain.
 Gas Credit transfers are not permitted between standard wallets.
 There are no cryptocurrency incentives for mining or participating in consensus.
 On Spartan Network, there are three Non-Cryptocurrency Public Chains at launch.
 We except to add more in the foreseeable future.

+> As a clear demonstration, all commands in this document are run with root permission.
+These commands can also be run under normal user permissions, please set the file storage and configure the parameters properly.

 ## 1. About Spartan-III Chain (Powered by NC PolygonEdge)